 Locally installed: Temporary for events etc. Permanent: photo examples

-BILLBOARDS: One sign on southbound lanes just south of Tower Hill/138 intersection.
+BILLBOARDS: There are two billboards, one can be seen as travelers are headed southbound just south of Tower Hill/138 intersection.
 Whose property is it on?
 When was it installed?
 State regs re: billboards.
+The other billboard is on the northbound side of Route 1, in Matunuck, but it can more easily be seen from the southbound lanes.

 Overhead Utilities: Can we add this?
 Scenic America is working on this issue and we will be in touch with the staff person tomorrow to learn more.